jellehermsen/gdunzip/README.md

 =======

-Gdunzip is a  zip file browser/decompressor written entirely in a single GDScript, for usage in the Godot game engine.
-This script is meant for modest zip decompressing purposes, since the inflate algorithm it contains isn't super fast and gdunzip doesn't do crc checken of the uncompressed files.
+Gdunzip is a  zip file browser/decompressor written entirely in a single GDScript file.
+You can use this in games your building with the Godot game engine.
+This script is meant for modest zip decompressing purposes, since the inflate algorithm it contains isn't super fast and gdunzip doesn't do CRC checks of the uncompressed files.
 However, gdunzip works fine if you only need to decompress small files, or when your zip files contain precompressed files like png's.

 In order to create gdunzip, I have made a GDScript port of Jørgen Ibsen's excellent tiny inflate library: [tinf](https://bitbucket.org/jibsen/tinf) for